top of page

 She lives in wonder and wandering.

 Composing is an intuitive act that is grounded in silence.
 Nature provides the outer landscape for attentive listening and alignment.
 She strays from the path as she’s creating it, curious about what association, disruption, or chaos might reveal.
 The harp is a playful companion, urging her to find the work’s equilibrium.
 She perceives her instrument as being made with strings of clay.
-What takes shape is a sculpture moulded out of music, often enriched by other media.
+What takes shape is a sculpture moulded out of music, unfolding as it extends through other media.

 Anne declares:

-Other sources of inspiration that have become collaborators include fellow musicians, visual artists, photographers, animators, filmmakers, authors, poets and spoken word artists.
+Other sources of inspiration include fellow musicians, visual artists, photographers, animators, filmmakers, authors, poets, spoken word artists, and sculptural thinkers.

 Her process yields recording albums, analogue and digital soundscapes, audiovisual works, and installations that live their own lives in the spaciousness of both the physical and streaming worlds.
 Museums such as Boijmans Van Beuningen in Rotterdam have commissioned compositions and audio recordings, and her video art has been presented and awarded at international poetry and film festivals.
 Installations include Still Life by poet Antjie Krog and visual artist Bronwyn Lace, for which Anne provided the composition and audio recording.
 It was exhibited and co-curated by William Kentridge and Phala Ookeditse Phala at The Centre for the Less Good Idea in Johannesburg.